 UIC professor looks to the future of electrochemical water treatment

 Despite being necessary for life, water is often not valued as a precious resource until it is in short supply or contaminated.
-Increasing global population, climate change and crumbling water infrastructure have all threaten this life-sustaining resource and have prompted a University of Illinois at Chicago researcher to look at a new, more flexible water treatment model that can adapt to this uncertain environment.
+Increasing global population, climate change and crumbling water infrastructure have all threaten this life-sustaining resource and have prompted a University of Illinois Chicago researcher to look at a new, more flexible water treatment model that can adapt to this uncertain environment.

 UIC Chemical Engineering Department Associate Professor Brian Chaplin recently published a review article in Accounts of Chemical Research.
 In his review, Chaplin looked at the advantages electrochemical methods offer over existing water treatment technologies and specific challenges the novel technique faces for broad adoption.
 The work was published as a part of a special issue entitled “Water for Two Worlds: Urban and Rural Communities.”